A convenient characterisation of convergent upper transition operators: Conditions for convergence

 \subsection{A single communication class}

-Let us start gently with upper transition operators that have a single communication class.
+Let us start gently with upper transition operators that have a single communication class---a linear transition operator of this type is called \emph{irreducible} \citep[Section~13.2.1]{1999Jarvis}.
 We know from \cref{prop:ergodic iff} that in this case regularity is sufficient for ergodicity and therefore convergence, and the following result establishes that it is also necessary for convergence. \begin{proposition} Consider an upper transition operator~\(\utranop\) with a single communication class.
 Then the following three statements are equivalent: \emph{(i)} $\utranop$ is convergent; \emph{(ii)} $\utranop$ is ergodic; \emph{(iii)} $\stsp$ is regular. \end{proposition} Besides \cref{prop:ergodic iff}, our proof for this result relies on the following lemma, which will come in handy further on as well. \begin{lemma} Consider an upper transition operator~\(\utranop\) with a single communication class.
 Then for any \(f\in\rfns\), \(\gr{\utranop^n f}_{n\in\nats}\) converges if and only if it converges to a constant. \end{lemma} \begin{proof} It suffices to show that if \(\phi\coloneq\lim_{n\to+\infty}\utranop^n f\) exists, it must be constant.
 So let us assume \emph{ex absurdo} that $\phi$ exists but is not constant.
 Then there are $x,y\in\stsp$ such that $\phi(x)=\max\phi>\min\phi=\phi(y)$.
 Since $\stsp$ is a communication class, there is some $k\in\nats$ such that $\utranop^k\indica{x}(y)>0$.
 It therefore follows that

 Meanwhile, \(\utranop\phi=\phi\), and hence, \(\phi(y)=\utranop^k\phi(y)>\min\phi\), which contradicts the fact that \(\phi(y)=\min\phi\). \end{proof} Proving \cref{prop:equivalence single communication class} is now a piece of cake. \begin{proof}[Proof of \cref{prop:equivalence single communication class}] The equivalence of convergence and ergodicity is an immediate consequence of \cref{lem:limitiffconstant}.
 That ergodicity is equivalent to regularity, on the other hand, follows directly from \cref{prop:ergodic iff} \end{proof}